 - Do you m__________ i__________ I b__________ 20 q__________?

 - I’ll p__________ you b__________ tomorrow, I promise!

 4) Listen to check your answers and then copy the pronunciation:

 How did you do?
-I hope you can remember these useful phrases next time you find yourself short of cash! 🙂
+(Let me know in the comments section below) I hope you can remember these useful phrases next time you find yourself short of cash! 🙂